giranntu/ry_spotnet_EGNN0809/README.md

 The **HAR** model and **XGBoost** can be run locally on a standard laptop without the need for extensive hardware requirements.

-The required packages and their versions for running the code are listed below:
+The required packages and their versions for running the refined code are listed below:

-- `dask`: 2024.4.1
+- `requests`: 2.31.0 (for Polygon.io API)
 - `h5py`: 3.11.0
 - `numpy`: 1.26.4
 - `optuna`: 3.6.1